Deletecat/ds-flashcart-guide/docs/README.md

 ## Cart Recommendations in 2023

-If you are looking to buy a DS Flashcart, I recommend looking at the DS Quick Start Guide over on r/flashcarts: [https://www.reddit.com/r/flashcarts/wiki/ds-quick-start-guide](https://www.reddit.com/r/flashcarts/wiki/ds-quick-start-guide)
+If you are looking to buy a DS Flashcart, I'd recommend looking at the DS Quick Start Guide over on r/flashcarts: [https://www.reddit.com/r/flashcarts/wiki/ds-quick-start-guide](https://www.reddit.com/r/flashcarts/wiki/ds-quick-start-guide)

 This will tell you what is and what isn't recommended to buy, it should help you pick out a cart that will work for you!